usman1947/TrackerPortal/README.md

 To revert a migration, you need to revert your db to the previous migration by running this command: *dotnet ef database update YourPreviousMigrationName --context DataContext*

-after that delete your migration files that were created and run: *dotnet ef database update*

 # BoilerPlate

 To jump start the project, boilerplate was downloaded from: